 Step 1: Choose the right account

-You want an HSA with no fees or required investment thresholds.
+You want an HSA with low or no fees or required investment thresholds.
 Roughly 16% of all HSAs do not require fees or investment thresholds while about 53% require a threshold between $1 and $1,000.
 The rest require you keep more than $1,000 in your cash account.
 You also want to choose an HSA administrator that makes it easy to manage your investments.

 Step 2: Choose an investment strategy